Skip to content

 From an Icehouse perspective, we have two key initiatives underway to address the scaling of Kiwi companies in addition to the work we already do.

-Icehouse 2020 is an endowment funding campaign to raise $5m to get more Kiwi business on their growth journey, the funds will be utilized for a scholarship fund that will provide up to 25% contribution to people attending Icehouse programmes, a new set of offerings to scale firms and nationalizing our offering more widely across NZ.
-We would love support – we started informally raising early January and to date have $350,000 into the scholarship fund, please get in touch with us if you wish to contribute.
+Icehouse 2020 is an endowment funding campaign to raise $5m to get more Kiwi businesses on their growth journey, the funds will be utilized for a scholarship fund that will provide up to 25% contribution to people attending Icehouse programmes, a new set of offerings to scale firms and nationalizing our offering more widely across NZ.
+We would love support – we started informally raising in early January and to date have $350,000 into the scholarship fund, please get in touch with us if you wish to contribute.

 The Partners Fund is a $5-10m fund we are raising as an active seed and angel fund to invest in the best startups coming across our deal flow platforms.
-Our thesis is that there remains a great opportunity for the founders of tech startups and investors if you can create funding partnerships early enough in their journey that also links into foreign markets and investors – accelerating them more quickly and with more expertise.
-There is a global war for talent as shown more recently by groups such as Y-Combinator, Tech Stars and 500 Startups – they are coupling deal flow platforms with funding and we will do the same, in a NZ context.
+Our thesis is that there remains a great opportunity for the founders of tech startups and investors if you can create funding partnerships early enough in their journey that also link into foreign markets and investors – accelerating them more quickly and with more expertise.
+There is a global war for talent as shown more recently by groups such as Y-Combinator, Tech Stars and 500 Startups – they are coupling deal flow platforms with funding and we will do the same, in an NZ context.

 New call-to-action